-In a study titled “Effects of turmeric on Alzheimer’s disease with behavioral and psychological symptoms of dementia” that was published at the end of last year, scientists examined three patients with this disease.
+In a study titled “Effects of turmeric on Alzheimer’s disease with behavioral and psychological symptoms of dementia” scientists examined three patients with this disease.

-After receiving 100mg of turmeric every day for 12 weeks, their symptoms improved.
+After receiving 100mg of turmeric every day for 12 weeks, their symptoms then improved.

 According to the published information:

-“All three patients exhibited irritability, agitation, anxiety, and apathy, two patients suffer from urinary incontinence and wonderings.
+“All three patients exhibited irritability, agitation, anxiety, and apathy.
+Two patients suffer from urinary incontinence and wandering.
 They were prescribed turmeric powder capsules and started recovering from these symptoms without any adverse reaction in the clinical symptoms and laboratory data.”

 After 3 months of analysis, the scientists concluded that both the symptoms of the patients and the burden on the caretakers were significantly reduced.